-The program has a new track in Experimental Biotechnology, which prepares students for employment opportunities in biotechnology, as researchers in academia or the biotechnology industry.
+The Experimental Biotechnology track prepares students for employment opportunities in biotechnology, as researchers in academia or the biotechnology industry.
 This sequence of lecture and laboratory courses covers techniques in biochemistry and molecular biology and laboratory skills that are important in biotechnology.

 We provide students with hands-on experience at the bench in recombinant protein production, mammalian cell culture, molecular and cell biology, and mass spectrometry.
 We also cover experimental design and documentation of experiments, and professional skills and knowledge.

 In addition to BIOC 407, BIOC 408, and EXAM 600, this track requires:

 - BIOC 500 Biotechnology Laboratory: Molecular Biology Basics

 - BIOC 501 Biochemical and Cellular Techniques for Biotechnology

 - BIOC 502A Biotechnology Laboratory: Molecular Biology and Biochemical Techniques

 - BIOC 502B Biotechnology Laboratory: Eukaryotic Molecular and Cellular Biology